DEVITY-IOT/devity-iot.github.io/website/docs/reference/reset-device.md

 :::caution
 After the reboot, the onboarding starts immediately.
 Make sure to setup KEYNOA right especially the templates before restarting the device.

+When onboarding to Thingsboard again with the same device make sure that the device in Thingsboard is deleted as well.
 :::